AriaSalvatrice/AriaModules/README.md

   - If you are faithfully porting my code to a fork of VCV Rack, are compiling binaries for another platform, or are otherwise faitfully distributing my modules as I designed them, you can leave in the signature.
 If unsure, just ask.
   - The easiest way to remove my signature from every module is by blanking or replacing the graphic in the [`res/components/signature.svg`](res/components/signature.svg) file, and removing it from the blank plate: [`res/Blank.svg`](res/Blank.svg).
 - The files in `res/Arcane` are all distributed under the [CC-BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/3.0/deed.en_US) license, as they are a derivative work of the [CBD Tarot](https://www.cbdtarot.com/) released under that license.
-- The font Fixed_v01 in `res/Fixed_v01` is distributed under a [custom permissive MIT-style custom license](FIXME).
-The license file is included with the distributed plugin to comply with its terms.
+- The files in `res/components/lcd/Fixed_v01` were exported from the [Fixed_v01 font by Orgdot](http://www.orgdot.com/aliasfonts/index.htm), which is released under [a custom BSD-style license](res/components/lcd/Fixed_v01/LICENSE.txt), included in the source and in binary distributions.

 You may freely distribute alternate faceplates for my modules.
 You will find information about my design language and design process in [`doc/design.md`](doc/design.md).